tiagodeliberali/minigrep/README.md

 Exercise of [Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html) from the book The Rust Programming Language

-Added clap, STDIN and Regex from chapter 2 of the book [Rust in Action](https://livebook.manning.com/book/rust-in-action/chapter-2/)
+Added clap, STDIN and Regex from [Chapter 2](https://livebook.manning.com/book/rust-in-action/chapter-2/) of the book Rust in Action

 ## Using minigrep